 Do Crawl Errors Affect Google Ads?

 Absolutely.
 Crawl errors can affect every aspect of your website performance, including your Google Ads.
-You will want to be diligent about identifying and correcting crawl errors and 404 errors so that you can get the most out of your ad campaigns and avoid inadvertently turning away valuable leads.
+You must be diligent about identifying and correcting crawl errors and 404 errors so that you can get the most out of your ad campaigns and avoid inadvertently turning away valuable leads.

 Let’s start by clarifying exactly what a crawl errors is.
 Essentially, search engines use bots to visit every page in your website so that they can index the content.
 This allows them to serve the right pages to users as they type in keywords and try to search for relevant information.
 If there is a problem with the site and the bot cannot access certain pages, your site won’t be indexed or search engine optimized.